m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

 - Check the serial port number `COMx`

-Check the list of identified COM ports in the `Windows Device Manager`:
+Check identified COM port list in the `Windows Device Manager`:

-Connect the Core to the computer via a USB Type-C cable, open `Windows Device Manager`, click `Ports(COM & LPT)` if you see this `SiLicon Labs CP210x USB to UART Bridge(COMx) ` , means the driver installation is succeed and your PC is allowed to communicate with M5.
+Connect the device to your computer via a USB Type-C cable, open `Windows Device Manager`, click `Ports(COM & LPT)` if you see this `SiLicon Labs CP210x USB to UART Bridge(COMx) ` , means the driver installation succeed and your PC is allowed to communicate with M5.

 <img src="assets/img/getting_started_pics/m5stack_core/get_started_with_arduino_m5core/windows/check_serial_port_01.png">